felipap/vault/web/README.md

 ### Optional

-- `DEVICE_SECRET` — API authentication token for device endpoints.
+- `API_WRITE_SECRET` — API authentication token for device endpoints.
 If not set, API is open.

 ### IP Whitelisting (Optional)